-This is a decision that many parents face.
+Making the decision to circumcise is one that many parents face.
 There are many misconceptions and out-of-date information that parents may read.
 Here is a summary of the pertinent issues that you should consider when making this decision.

-- Medical benefits – THERE ARE NONE!
-Do not circumcise your baby because you think there are some medical benefits.
-A recent review by the American Academy of Pediatrics looked at all the data from the past decades to see if there truly were any medical benefits.
+THERE ARE NONE!
+Do not make the decision to circumcise your baby because you think there are some medical benefits.
+A review by the American Academy of Pediatrics looked at all the data from the past decades to see if there truly were any medical benefits.
 Their conclusion – NO. There are no significant medical benefits that make circumcision worth doing.
 Here are a few benefits that we used to think were true, and now know are not.

-- Cleanliness – although it is true, a circumcised penis does not collect any white stuff underneath the foreskin like an intact penis does, THIS IS NOT A MEDICAL BENEFIT.
+Although it is true that a circumcised penis does not collect any white stuff underneath the foreskin like an intact penis does, this is not a medical benefit.
 It is really just one less area to wash in the shower.

-- Avoiding bladder infections – it used to thought that circumcised boys and men had a much lower chance of bladder infections.
+It used to thought that circumcised boys and men had a much lower chance of bladder infections.
 The AAP now knows that this benefit is very small, and is only true for the first few years of life.
 After that, there is no difference in the number of bladder infections.
-Again, not a reason to circumcise.
+Again, not a reason to make the decision to circumcise.

 THEREFORE, IF YOU DECIDE TO CIRCUMCISE YOUR CHILD, DO NOT DO SO BECAUSE YOU THINK THERE IS ANY MEDICAL BENEFIT.

-- Too much trouble to take care of – some people think that an intact penis is too much trouble to pull back and clean, especially during childhood.
-Well, the truth is, you are not even supposed to pull back the foreskin until it naturally comes back on its own between age 3 years and adolescence.
+Some people think that an intact penis is too much trouble to pull back and clean, especially during childhood.
+Well, the truth is, you are not even supposed to pull back the foreskin until it naturally comes back on its own between age 3 and adolescence.
 So there really isn’t anything to even take care of until then.

-- Ethical issues – there are groups of people worldwide, including medical societies, that oppose routine circumcision because they feel it is unethical for a parent to decide to alter the penis of their child without the child’s consent.
-Parents who are deciding whether or not to circumcise their son may wish to consider the impact this may have in the future if the child decides they wish they were not circumcised.
+There are groups of people worldwide, including medical societies, that oppose routine circumcision because they feel it is unethical for a parent to decide to alter the penis of their child without the child’s consent.
+Parents who are making the decision to circumcise their son or not may wish to consider the impact this may have in the future if the child decides they wish they were not circumcised.

-So, when making this decision, the first thing to ask yourself is this – “Do I have any good reason to circumcise my baby?”
-If your answer is for religious reasons, then follow your faith.
-If not, and you can’t think of any other significant reason other than just “because”, then consider the above information as you make your decision.
+So, when making this decision to circumcise your son, the first thing to ask yourself is this – “Do I have any good reason to circumcise my baby?”
+If your answer is for religious, then follow your faith.
+If not, and you can’t think of any other significant reason other than just “because,” then consider the above information as you make your decision.